EricCrosson/invisibleman/README.md

 ```

 ## Connecting to Remote Hosts
+Now that we may run the shell without probolems, fire it up in most
+shells with `./shell.pl`.
+We are immediately presented with a
+prompt.
+Let's get started connecting to some remote hosts, as this
+section's title hinted.

 In order to connect as admin with a known set of keys, Henry would write

 ```lisp